Better-Conversations/flightplans/Documentation/HOW-TO.md

 Note the block has a name and a list of who leads it.

 ### Block Content

+Block content is a block of valid Ruby code which is evaluated in the context of the block.

 Within a block you can give various strings (which can be plain text or Markdown).